Quantifying the Balinski-Young Theorem: Structure and Probability of Quota Violations in Divisor Methods for Three States: Structure and Probability of Quota Violations for Three States in the Adams, Dean, and Huntington-Hill Methods

-Next a test is provided to check if Huntington-Hill Apportionment on three states will produce a lower quota violation.
-This provides an analytic way to check for a quota violation without having to run the Huntington-Hill algorithm.
+Next a test is provided to check for lower quota violations on three states.
+This provides an analytic check for a quota violation which will then be used to find the probability of a lower quota violation for 3 states.